 3. Songs and Videos

-Watch animated videos or documentaries made for kids.
+- Watch animated videos or kid-friendly documentaries.

 4. Matching Games and Puzzles

-Match continent names to their shapes.
+- Match continent names to their shapes.

-Complete map puzzles with labeled continents and oceans.
+- Complete map puzzles with labeled continents and oceans.

 5. Stories and Fun Facts

-Share fun facts to spark curiosity.
+- Share fun facts to encourage curiosity and interest.